Motives for the September 11 attacks: Support of Israel by United States

+"I say to you, Allah knows that it had never occurred to us to strike the towers.
+But after it became unbearable and we witnessed the oppression and tyranny of the American/Israeli coalition against our people in Palestine and Lebanon, it came to my mind.

+The events that affected my soul in a direct way started in 1982 when America permitted the Israelis to invade Lebanon and the American Sixth Fleet helped them in that.
+This bombardment began and many were killed and injured and others were terrorised and displaced.

+I couldn’t forget those moving scenes, blood and severed limbs, women and children sprawled everywhere.
+Houses destroyed along with their occupants and high rises demolished over their residents, rockets raining down on our home without mercy.

+The situation was like a crocodile meeting a helpless child, powerless except for his screams.
+Does the crocodile understand a conversation that doesn’t include a weapon?
+And the whole world saw and heard but it didn’t respond.

+In those difficult moments many hard-to-describe ideas bubbled in my soul, but in the end they produced an intense feeling of rejection of tyranny, and gave birth to a strong resolve to punish the oppressors.

+And as I looked at those demolished towers in Lebanon, it entered my mind that we should punish the oppressor in kind and that we should destroy towers in America in order that they taste some of what we tasted and so that they be deterred from killing our women and children."He tells Americans that "the best way to avoid another" attack like 9/11 is to not threaten the security of Muslim nations.

-In his Letter to the American people, bin Laden described the United States' support of Israel as a motivation:
+Also, in his 2002 Letter to the American People, bin Laden described the United States' support of Israel as a motivation:

 The expansion of Israel is one of the greatest crimes, and you are the leaders of its criminals.
 And of course there is no need to explain and prove the degree of American support for Israel.
 The creation of Israel is a crime which must be erased.
 Each and every person whose hands have become polluted in the contribution towards this crime must pay its price, and pay for it heavily.

 In 2004 and 2010, bin Laden again repeated the connection between the September 11 attacks and the support of Israel by the United States.
 Support of Israel was also mentioned before the attack in the 1998 Al-Qaeda fatwā:

 [T]he aim [of the United States] is also to serve the Jews' petty state and divert attention from its occupation of Jerusalem and murder of Muslims there.
 The best proof of this is their eagerness to destroy Iraq, the strongest neighboring Arab state, and their endeavor to fragment all the states of the region such as Iraq, Saudi Arabia, Egypt, and Sudan into paper statelets and through their disunion and weakness to guarantee Israel's survival and the continuation of the brutal crusade occupation of the Peninsula.